 - The well-established key person system helps children form secure attachments and promotes their overall well-being efficiently.
-They demonstrate positive relationships with their peers and staff. - Management's process of self-evaluation and effective monitoring systems mean that continuous improvements are made and ensure quality care and learning are provided for children. - Effective partnership with parents means there is a united approach to meeting individual children's needs, ensuring that they make good progress. - Children are motivated and keen to learn in this very inclusive and welcoming nursery.
+They demonstrate positive relationships with their peers and staff. - The management's team's process of self-evaluation and effective monitoring systems mean that continuous improvements are made and ensure quality care and learning are provided for children. - An effective partnership with parents means there is a united approach to meeting individual children's needs, ensuring that they make good progress. - Children are motivated and keen to learn in this very inclusive and welcoming nursery.
 They show high levels of curiosity and imagination.